Walter Raleigh

 Early Life

-Walter Raleigh was born around 1554, although there is no exact recorded date of his birth.
+Walter Raleigh (later earning the title Sir Walter Raleigh) was born around 1554, although there is no exact recorded date of his birth.
 He was born at the house of Hayes Barton, Devon, England.
 His parents were Walter Raleigh Sr. and Katherine Champernowne.
 They had three children: a son named Carew; a daughter named Margaret; and the youngest of all the children, Walter.
 Walter Raleigh Sr. also had several children from his two previous marriages.
 Little is known about Raleigh’s early years.
 His elementary education may have included being tutored by a local vicar and perhaps a brief attendance at the school of Ottery Saint Mary.
 Young Walter grew up during a time when England was divided between two religions: Protestant and Catholic.
 Raleigh’s family was highly Protestant in their religious beliefs; they had a number of near escapes during the reign of Queen Mary I of England, a Roman Catholic.
 In the most notable of these, his father had to hide in a tower to avoid execution.
 As a result, Raleigh developed a hatred of Roman Catholicism during his childhood, and proved himself quick to express it after Queen Elizabeth I, a Protestant, came to the throne in 1558.1

 In 1569, Raleigh, as an English volunteer, served in the French Wars of Religion (1562-1598) on the side of the Protestant French Huguenots.2 In 1572, Raleigh’s name appeared in the register of Oriel College, University of Oxford, but he never earned a degree.
 In 1575, he was studying law at the Middle Temple, one of London’s Inns of Court.3 In June 1578, Queen Elizabeth granted Raleigh’s half-brother, Sir Humphrey Gilbert, a six-year patent to explore North America and to plant colonies in areas not claimed by other European powers.
 Raleigh was a member of the expedition which never made it past the African coast.4 In late 1580, Raleigh went to Ireland to help suppress a Catholic uprising in Munster, where he remained until December 1581.
 His actions were brought to the attention of Queen Elizabeth.
 He received many honors over the years, including estates in Ireland; he was appointed captain of the Queen’s Guard, and became a member of Parliament.
 He was knighted in 1585, when he officially earned the title of Sir Walter Raleigh.